 Welcome to the virtual home of the Sandy Hook Herbarium.
 On this site, you will find a comprehensive encyclopedia of plants found in the coastal ecosystems of Sandy Hook, New Jersey.
 This is a Directed Field Research Project of the Marine Academy of Science and Technology which is part of the Monmouth County Vocational School District.
-The instructors and directors of this course are Ms. Cheryl McDonald and Mr. David Alfonse.
+The original instructors and directors of this course are Ms. Cheryl McDonald and Mr. David Alfonse.

 Classroom Closeup NJ